Reviews You Can Rely On

 In-mold helmets are usually lighter and lower profile, while injection-molded models tend to be heavier and bulkier.

 In-mold helmets provide the best ride quality as they are lightweight and have a lower profile for a more comfortable ride and overall better fit.
-The Scott Symbol 2, Pret Cynic X2, Oakley MOD 5, POC Fornix, and Smith Vantage are low profile to help you forget you are wearing a helmet.
+The Pret Cynic X2, Oakley MOD 5, POC Fornix, and Smith Vantage are relatively low profile to help you forget you are wearing a helmet.
 The models are great for skiers and riders who traditionally haven't liked the feel of riding with a helmet.

 The Right Fit